YaroslavHavrylovych/eafall/README.md

 But there is something left on the shelves of memory:

 - All dates are not coincidental.
-- Each mission has the name of the old [Slavic god] (https://en.wikipedia.org/wiki/Deities_of_Slavic_religion).
+- Each mission has the name of the old [Slavic god](https://en.wikipedia.org/wiki/Deities_of_Slavic_religion).
 - EAFall has nothing to do with EAGames :).
-- EAFall has something ideological about [Enter Shikari] (https://en.wikipedia.org/wiki/Enter_Shikari).
+- EAFall has something ideological about [Enter Shikari](https://en.wikipedia.org/wiki/Enter_Shikari).
-- Planets other than Earth are known, at the time of writing, [exoplanets] (https://en.wikipedia.org/wiki/Exoplanet).
+- Planets other than Earth are known, at the time of writing, [exoplanets](https://en.wikipedia.org/wiki/Exoplanet).
-- All the stars are the sun under the names of [Greek] (https://en.wikipedia.org/wiki/Helios) god, or [Japanese] (https://en.wikipedia.org/wiki/Amaterasu) Goddess.
+- All the stars are the sun under the names of [Greek](https://en.wikipedia.org/wiki/Helios) god, or [Japanese](https://en.wikipedia.org/wiki/Amaterasu) Goddess.

 ## Buildings